 But if you find that your cervical mucus turns back to a creamy white texture rather than drying out, that could be a pregnancy symptom.
 Boyce says that this occurs because estrogen is rising during the first few days and weeks of being pregnant.

 Feeling the pressure to pee?
 That’s also an encouraging early sign of pregnancy.
 But unlike the increased urination of later pregnancy (which is caused by the baby putting pressure on your bladder), Boyce says that this happens “because progesterone is rising and increases your blood volume.
 That, in turn, triggers your kidneys to get rid of waste more quickly, which can tell your body to feel like it wants to pee more.”

-If you’re noticing some bleeding when you brush your teeth—you guessed it!—that’s another unusual clue into the status of your uterus.
-Due to increased progesterone, pregnant women are prone to bleeding gums.
+If you’re noticing some bleeding when you brush your teeth—you guessed it!—another unusual clue into the status of your uterus.
+Due to increased progesterone, pregnant women are prone to bleeding gums4 .

 Feeling tired?
 Really, really tired?
 Like you could lie down on the couch and nap all day?
 Yup, that sounds like a sign of very early pregnancy.
 Once again, those amazing hormones are responsible, especially progesterone.
-Feeling sleepy and fatigued is very common throughout all forty weeks of pregnancy—but it can also cue a realization in the first few weeks, especially if you find yourself literally not able to keep your eyes open.
+Feeling sleepy and fatigued is very common throughout all 40 weeks of pregnancy5 —but it can also cue a realization that you’re expecting in the first few weeks, especially if you find yourself literally not able to keep your eyes open.

 If you’re charting your cycle (taking your body basal temperature6 and logging it on paper or in a cycle-tracking app), says Boyce, you may be able to identify pregnancy by your basal body temperature.
 Generally, your temperature goes up a bit after ovulation and then sometimes, goes up a bit again once you’re pregnant.
 When this happens, it’s called a triphasic chart.7